tobyhodges/pangenomics-python-workbench/episodes/04-plotting.md

 > ## Exercise 1: The nucleotide frequency of a DNA sequence
 > In the DNA sequence stored in the string dna_sequence, we want to graph the frequency of each nucleotide.
 > Sort and fill in the blanks in the following code to get the frequency plot.
 Notice that we are using the function
-> nucleotide_counts, that we constructed in the previous episode
+> nucleotide_counts, which we constructed in the previous episode
 > ~~~~
 > plt.bar(__________, __________, color='skyblue')
 > frequencies = list(nucleotide_counts.values())